Notice of Pre-AIA or AIA Status

 9. (Original) The method according to claim 1, wherein the partial field according to the partial field data is smaller than the field of vision according to the field of vision data.
 (Tsimhoni, [0032] “The at least one exterior sensor 110 senses the environment outside the vehicle.
 For instance, the at least one exterior sensor 110 may sense the roadway, markings on the roadway, other vehicles or objects near the vehicle 102, and/or road signs.”)

-10. (Currently Amended) The method according to claim 9, wherein a region of the field of vision at a margin of the field of vision is free of overlap with the partial field.
+10. (Currently Amended) The method according to claim 9, wherein a region adjacent to a beginning or end of the angle region corresponding to the field of vision of the field of vision is free of overlap with the partial field.
 (Tsimhoni, [0032] “The at least one exterior sensor 110 senses the environment outside the vehicle.
 For instance, the at least one exterior sensor 110 may sense the roadway, markings on the roadway, other vehicles or objects near the vehicle 102, and/or road signs.”)

-11. (Currently Amended) The method according to claim 10, wherein a size of the region of the field of vision at the margin of the field of vision is based on a precision of the interior camera.
+11. (Currently Amended) The method according to claim 10, wherein a size of the region of the field of vision at the beginning or end of the angle region corresponding to the of the field of vision is based on a precision of the interior camera.
 (Tsimhoni, [0041] “The interior sensor 118 may be implemented as a camera”)

 Claim 12 is rejected as per claim 1.
 Additionally, Tsimhoni, abstract, teaches the claimed vehicle.